drupol/master-thesis/src/thesis/2-reproducibility.typ

 build is termed #emph[deterministic] when it consistently generates identical outputs from a given set of inputs, irrespective of the environment or time of execution.
-This predictability is central to software reproducibility, yet several sources of non-determinism frequently challenge its realisation.
+This predictability is central to software reproducibility, yet multiple sources of non-determinism often hinder its achievement.
 One single non-deterministic component in a build process can render the entire build non-deterministic.
 Therefore, it is crucial to identify and understand these sources of non-determinism to ensure reproducibility.
-Many of these sources of non-determinism are related to the environment in which the build occurs.
+Numerous sources of non-determinism are tied to the environment where the build takes place.
 This environment encompasses the hardware, software, and runtime conditions in which the build process is executed.
-These factors can significantly influence the build process, thereby impacting the stability of the output.
+These factors directly affect the build process, impacting the consistency of the output.

 #definition(term: "Deterministic build", name: "def-deterministic-build")[
   Let $B$ be a build process defined as a function: